• Posted on 12 Oct 2022

 Image of vegetation in the pacific

 While there is much progress in East Africa and Southeast Asia on the approach, small island states in the Pacific face unique opportunities to develop context-specific anticipatory action systems.
-The Food & Agricultural Organization (FAO), in collaboration with the Institute for Sustainable Futures (ISF), is leading a two phase study to determine the opportunities for anticipatory action in the Pacific region.
+The Food & Agricultural Organization (FAO), in collaboration with the Institute for Sustainable Futures (ISF), undertook a major study to determine the opportunities for anticipatory action in the Pacific region.

 SDGs